16431496/wind_models_details/README.md

-# Thesis data and code
+# wind_models_details
-All of the data and code used for the thesis is available here
+data on the wind turbine models such as general details and power curves